rails/rails/guides/source/active_record_postgresql.md

 Currently there is no special support for composite types.
 They are mapped to normal text columns:

+NOTE: You need to use sql.structure as your database schema as this code is database dependent.

 ```sql
 CREATE TYPE full_address AS
 (